 On December 16, 2013, the conflicts committee of the board of directors of KKR's managing partner held a meeting, at which representatives of Lazard Frères & Co.
-LLC, the financial advisor to the conflicts committee that is referred to in this proxy statement/prospectus as Lazard and Cravath discussed the financial and legal implications of the potential transaction with the conflicts committee.
+LLC, the financial advisor to the conflicts committee that is referred to in this proxy statement/prospectus as Lazard, and Cravath were in attendance.
+At this meeting, representatives of Lazard rendered an oral opinion, subsequently confirmed in writing, to the independent directors constituting the conflicts committee of the board of directors of KKR's managing partner, that, as of such date, and based upon and subject to the assumptions, procedures, factors, qualifications and limitations set forth therein, the exchange ratio pursuant to the merger agreement was fair, from a financial point of view, to KKR.
+See "-Opinion of the Financial Advisor to the Conflicts Committee of KKR's Managing Partner."

 Also on December 16, 2013, a meeting of the board of directors of KKR's managing partner was held.
 At the request of the board of directors, representatives of Simpson Thacher, Cravath, Goldman Sachs, Lazard and KKR management were in attendance.
-At this meeting, representatives of KKR management provided an update on current status of the proposed transaction with KFN and representatives of Goldman Sachs further discussed with the board of directors certain financial analyses related to the potential transaction, following which, by unanimous vote, the board of directors of KKR's managing partner approved and declared advisable the merger agreement and the merger.
-Following the adjournment of the meeting of the board of directors of KKR's managing partner, a meeting of the conflicts committee of the board of directors of KKR's managing partner was held.
+At this meeting, Mr. Sorkin advised the board of directors that, subject to receipt of requisite board approval, KKR was in a position to execute the merger agreement with KFN and announce the transaction.
+At this meeting, representatives of Goldman Sachs rendered an oral opinion to the board of directors of KKR's managing partner, which was subsequently confirmed by delivery of a written opinion dated December 16, 2013, to the effect that, as of such date, and based upon and subject to the factors and assumptions set forth in such opinion, the exchange ratio pursuant to the merger agreement was fair from a financial point of view to KKR.
+See "-Opinion of the Financial Advisor to KKR" beginning on page 86 of this proxy statement/prospectus.
+Following the receipt of the oral opinion of Goldman Sachs, by unanimous vote, the board of directors of KKR's managing partner approved and declared advisable the merger agreement and the merger.
+Immediately following the adjournment of the meeting of the board of directors of KKR's managing partner was reconvened.
 After due deliberation at this meeting, the conflicts committee determined that the proposed acquisition of KFN by KKR in accordance with the merger agreement was fair and reasonable to KKR and that such determination shall constitute a special approval as contemplated by KKR's partnership agreement.